-- · Falsifying official documents; - Plagiarizing, which includes copying others' published work, and/ or failing to give credit properly to other authors and creators; - Misusing copyrighted material and/or violating licensing agreements (actions that may result in legal action in addition to disciplinary action taken by the University); - Using media from any source or medium, including the Internet (e.g., print, visual images, music) with the intent to mislead, deceive or defraud; - Presenting another's work as one's own (e.g., homework assignments); - Using materials during a quiz or examination other than those specifically allowed by the teacher or program; - Stealing, accepting, or studying from stolen quizzes or examination materials; - Copying from another student during a regular or take-home test or quiz; - Assisting another in acts of academic dishonesty (e.g., falsifying attendance records, providing unauthorized course materials).
-The Andrews University policy on academic dishonesty includes incremental discipline for multiple offenses and severe penalties for some offenses.
+- Falsifying official documents; - Plagiarizing, which includes copying others' published work, and/ or failing to give credit properly to other authors and - · Misusing copyrighted material and/or violating licensing agreements (actions that may result in legal action in addition to disciplinary action taken by the University); - Using media from any source or medium, including the Internet (e.g., print, visual images, music) with the intent to mislead, deceive or defraud; - Presenting another's work as one's own (e.g., placement exams, homework assignments); - · Using materials during a quiz or examination other than those specifically allowed by the teacher or program; - Stealing, accepting, or studying from stolen quizzes or examination materials; - · Copying from another student during a regular or take-home test or quiz; - · Assisting another in acts of academic dishonesty (e.g., falsifying attendance records, providing unauthorized course materials).

+Andrews University takes seriously all acts of academic dishonesty.
+Such acts as described above are subject to incremental discipline for multiple offenses and severe penalties for some offenses.
+These acts are tracked in the office of the Provost.
+Repeated and/or flagrant offenses will be referred to the Committee on Academic Integrity for recommendations on further penalties.
 Consequences may include denial of admission, revocation of admission, warning from a teacher with or without formal documentation, warning from a chair or academic dean with formal documentation, receipt of a reduced or failing grade with or without notation of the reason on the transcript, suspension or dismissal from the course, suspension or dismissal from the program, expulsion from the university, or degree cancellation.
-Disciplinary action may be retroactive if academic dishonesty becomes apparent after the student leaves the course, program, or university.
+Disciplinary action may be retroactive if academic dishonesty becomes apparent after the student leaves the course, program or university.

-Full details of the academic integrity policy and the procedures for implementation and due process are published in the Student Handbook.
-Students may ask for copies in academic or student services offices.
 Departments and faculty members may publish additional, perhaps more stringent, penalties for academic dishonesty in specific programs or courses.